 Five steps is all it takes to complete this simple pumpkin pie recipe

 Cut pumpkin into small cubes and simmer for approximately 30 minutes until tender.
+You’ll need a lot more pumpkin than you think as it weighs less when it’s cooked and drained.

 Choose between mashing and blending.
 Obviously, the mashing will give your pie filling more texture.
 It’s just personal preference how smooth you like it.
+Personally, I prefer the blended smoother option.

 Now weigh out 500g of pumpkin.
 The first time I made this, I weighed it out before cooking and didn’t have enough.
 Needless to say, this error was a tad frustrating and meant going back, cutting up and cooking more pumpkin.Remember to cook, drain and mash the pumpkin BEFORE weighing it.
 Click To Tweet

-Line a pie dish with the pastry.
+Breeze and then line a pie dish with the pastry.

 That’s the hardest bit out the way.
 The rest is super simple.